Health & Safety

 Testing for Partially Vaccinated Students

 Students who are in the process of being fully vaccinated (you’ve received at least one dose, or are less than 14 days past your final dose) must be tested weekly until they reach full vaccination.
 A link will be provided via email to you so you can sign up for testing each week.
-You must make an appointment using the email link for your partial vaccination testing, there will be no walk-ins.

 Testing for Students with Approved Vaccine Exemptions